Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 - **Setup Environment**: Use stages and tables to ingest and organize raw data from S3 into Snowflake
 - **Snowflake Marketplace**: Download the data you need from Snowflake Marketplace and use it for your analysis
-- **Data Engineering**: Leverage Snowpark for Python Dataframes to perform data transformations such as group by, aggregate, and join to prep for the data for downstream applications
+- **Data Engineering**: Leverage Snowpark for Python Dataframe to perform data transformations such as group by, aggregate, and join to prep for the data for downstream applications
 - **Orchestrating Pipelines**: Use Snowflake Tasks API to turn your data pipeline code into operational pipelines with integrated monitoring

 In case you are new to some of the technologies mentioned above, here is a quick summary with the links to documentation.